dartmouth-cs98/hack-a-thing-1-train-a-bot/README.md

 I used ChatterBot (https://chatterbot.readthedocs.io/en/stable/), a Python library that makes training a chatbot quite accessible.
 It includes an english corpus which I used for the hackathon.
 However, the package includes the capability of training the chatbot on your own data.
 The idea is that the chatbot uses the responses from users to further train itself.

 Overall this was a very interesting project.
-I enjoyed using Elixir, and I can see it's value for high reliability applications.
+I enjoyed using Elixir, and I can see its value for high reliability applications.